giantpinkrobots/varia/README.md

   <img src="https://raw.githubusercontent.com/giantpinkrobots/varia/main/screenshots/Screenshot-Varia-2.png" width=400 />
 </p>

-It supports basic functionality like continuing incomplete downloads from the previous session upon startup, pausing/cancelling all downloads at once, setting a speed limit, authentication with a username/password, and setting the download directory.
+It supports basic functionality like continuing incomplete downloads from the previous session upon startup, pausing/cancelling all downloads at once, setting a speed limit, authentication with a username/password, setting the simultaneous download amount and setting the download directory.

 ## Get Varia